exoclime/HELIOS-K/Documentation.md

    * 1: cut at multiple values of Lorentz widths
    * 2: cut at multiple values of Doppler widths
  * cut: value where to cut, according to the cutMode, if cut = 0, then no cutting is performed
- * doResampling: When set to one, then all the sorted opacity functions per bin are resampled with a Chebyshev polynomial, and the coefficients are written to the file 'Out_<name>_cbin.dat'.
+ * doResampling: When set to one, then all the sorted opacity functions per bin are resampled with a Chebyshev polynomial, and the coefficients are written to the file 'Out_< name >_cbin.dat'.
  *nC: Number of Chebyshev coefficients use for the resampling
- * doTransmission: When set to one, then the transmission function per bin is computed for various numbers of m, and written to the file 'Out_<nam>_tr.dat'.
+ * doTransmission: When set to one, then the transmission function per bin is computed for various numbers of m, and written to the file 'Out_< name >_tr.dat'.
  * nTr: nummber of points used for the transmission function
  * dTr: spacing of the points used for the transmission function in exp space: m_i = exp((i - nTr/2) * dTr)
- * doStoreFullK: When set to one, then the full unsorted opacity function is written to the file 'Out_<nama>.dat'.
+ * doStoreFullK: When set to one, then the full unsorted opacity function is written to the file 'Out_< name >.dat'.
- * doStoreSK: When set to one, then the perbin sorted opacity function is written to the file 'Out_<name>_bin.dat'.
+ * doStoreSK: When set to one, then the perbin sorted opacity function is written to the file 'Out_< name >_bin.dat'.
  * nbins: number of bins
  * kmin: minimal value for the opacity function
  * qalphaL: q value in the Lorentz half width q = Pself / P